uw-ictd/mwachx/docs/overview.md

 ### Possible (Unvetted) Todos

-* Split out `Contact` into a generic base class and add project-specific implementations that live outside the core models.
+* Split out `Participant` into a generic base class and add project-specific implementations that live outside the core models.
   Some work was done in this space built on [django swappable models](https://github.com/wq/django-swappable-models).
-* Introduce a `Participant` model to separate the notion of contact from someone actually participating in a study
+* Introduce a `Participant` model to separate the notion of participant from someone actually participating in a study
-* Lots of hard-coded scheduling logic living as methods on `Contact`.
+* Lots of hard-coded scheduling logic living as methods on `Participant`.
 Could pull these out into an isolated place?
-* Generally reduce the footprint of the `Contact` model and pull helper code into helper / logical units
+* Generally reduce the footprint of the `Participant` model and pull helper code into helper / logical units
 * Rename `SchedualQuerySet` to remove typo
 * Could the `EventLog` model be removed if it is not used?